rkansal47/MPGAN/README.md

 Additionally, we release the standalone [JetNet](https://github.com/jet-net/JetNet) library, which provides a PyTorch Dataset class for our JetNet dataset, implementations of the evaluation metrics discussed in the paper, and some more useful utilities for development in machine learning + jets.

-A complete list of talks on this work can be found [here](https://www.raghavkansal.com/project/graph-gan/).

 *For the exact code and scripts used for [2], please see the [neurips21](https://github.com/rkansal47/MPGAN/tree/neurips21) branch.*

+## Talks

+A complete list of talks can be found [here](https://www.raghavkansal.com/project/graph-gan/).

 ## Dependencies